 This class measures the ability of the western stock horse to perform many basic handling maneuvers.
 The American Stock Horse Association has five recognized regular patterns plus two Novice & Youth Patterns.
-While the Novice and Youth patterns are recommended for these divisions, show management has the option of using any of the ASHA Approved
+The patterns are broken down into either 7 or 8 maneuvers to be scored a maximum of 10 points each.